Anna Sabine

 Anna Elizabeth Sabine is a British Liberal Democrat politician who has been the Member of Parliament for Frome and East Somerset since 2024.
-She is the first holder of the seat.
-She won 16,580 votes (35.5%), with a majority of 5,415.

 Early life

-Sabine grew up in Bishy.
+Sabine grew up in Bishopstoke, Hampshire.
 She studied Philosophy, politics, and economics at Wadham College, University of Oxford.

 Political career

-In Parliament she serves as parliamentary private secretary to Ed Davey.
-She was a candidate for Chair of the Liberal Democrats Parliamentary Party but lost to Steff Aquarone.
+Sabine was elected to the new seat of Frome and East Somerset in 2024, with 16,580 votes (35.5%), a majority of 5,415.

-Following the Liberal Democrat Conference in Bournemouth in September 2025, Sabine joined the frontbench in a reshuffle as Culture, Media and Sport spokeswoman.
+She serves as parliamentary private secretary to Ed Davey.
+Following the Liberal Democrat Conference in Bournemouth in September 2025, Sabine joined the frontbench as Culture, Media and Sport spokeswoman.
+She was a candidate for Chair of the Parliamentary Party in 2025 but lost to Steff Aquarone.

 Personal life

-She moved to the area in about 2004, and has two teenage children.
+Sabine moved to the area in about 2004.
+She has two children, who were teenagers when she was first elected.